-Danielle is also a playwright and librettist.
-She has written the books/lyrics for three musicals and her plays have been performed across the United States as well as internationally.
-Her favorite productions include ones at the Museum of Jewish Heritage in NYC, the Stage Arts School in Viborg, Denmark, and with Rabbit Riot Theatre Company in Sligo, Ireland, just to name a few.
-She is particularly passionate about writing about historical people, places, and events in order to use theatre as a platform for public history and as a tool for education.
+I am also a playwright and librettist.
+I have written the books/lyrics for three musicals and my plays have been performed across the United States as well as internationally.
+My favorite productions include ones at the Museum of Jewish Heritage in NYC, the Stage Arts School in Viborg, Denmark, and with Rabbit Riot Theatre Company in Sligo, Ireland, just to name a few.
+I am particularly passionate about writing about historical people, places, and events in order to use theatre as a platform for public history and as a tool for education.

-If you are interested in checking out her undergraduate thesis, which was the research, creation, and production of an original musical geared towards Holocaust education, Danielle’s thesis was published online and can be viewed here.
+If you are interested in checking out my undergraduate thesis, which was the research, creation, and production of an original musical geared towards Holocaust education, it was published online and can be viewed here.

 My Masters thesis focused on female spies of WWI and WWII as a framework to explore how the the lives of British women at large during this time also changed.
 It can be read online here.

 Danielle presented her research at the Stony Brook University Graduate History Conference and the International Conference on Gender & Sexuality in the Fall of 2021 Her photography is currently on exhibit in the Tallahassee Photofest at the Tallahassee International Airport as well in “The Sky is the Limit” in FemArt Gallery’s exhibit at the University … Continue reading Recent Projects